MAMA Festivals

-MAMA & Company is a live music and entertainment company which owns and operates a number of live music venues and festivals in the United Kingdom.
-Founded in 2005, it has since acquired many other venue-holding companies, expanding its reach significantly across England.
+MAMA Festivals is a live music and entertainment company which owns and operates a number of live music venues and festivals in the United Kingdom.
+Founded in 2005, it has acquired many other venue-holding companies, expanding its reach significantly across England.

 The company owns six London venues and three regional venues: Hoxton Square Bar and Kitchen, The Forum in Kentish Town, The Garage in Islington, The Institute in Birmingham, The Ritz in Manchester, and The Arts Club in Liverpool.
 The venues range in capacity from 300 to 2,300.

 In addition, MAMA operates several festivals and events, including Lovebox (London), Wilderness (Oxfordshire), The Great Escape (Brighton), Somersault (North Devon), Global Gathering (Stratford-upon-Avon), Godskitchen, and Future Gods events.